Yes, kidney stones can be present without causing pain, especially when they are small or not obstructing urine flow.

 Can Kidney Stones Cause Damage Even Without Pain?

-Yes, kidney stones without pain can still impact kidney function.
-They may grow larger or cause blockages over time, leading to complications if left untreated.
+Yes, kidney stones without pain can still create problems over time.
+They may grow larger, become infected, or start causing blockage later, leading to complications if left untreated.

-Regular monitoring and early detection are important to prevent potential damage from silent stones.
+Regular monitoring and early detection are important to reduce the chance of future kidney problems.

 How Are Pain-Free Kidney Stones Detected?